 Consumers cross-shopping the comfort-oriented Civic EX coupe and base tC likely will find the Koup SX's ride stiff, and those interested in the Civic Si or supercharged tC will be disappointed with the Kia's lackluster engine.
 If only those 173 horses could be transformed into 200, or that suspension tuning could be dialed back to the SX sedan's level.
 One or the other might help the 2010 Kia Forte Koup SX join Kia's ongoing hit parade.

 The front-wheel-drive 2010 Kia Forte Koup SX is powered by a 2.4-liter four-cylinder engine rated at 173 hp and 168 pound-feet of torque.
-Our test car had the optional five-speed automatic transmission; a six-speed manual is standard.
+Our test car had the optional five-speed automatic transmission; a six-speed manual is standard (for 2011, a six-speed automatic transmission is available).
 At the test track, the Forte Koup SX hit 60 mph in 8.4 seconds en route to a 16.3-second quarter-mile at 85.8 mph.

 That's more than a second slower to 60 than the Civic Si and supercharged Scion tC, though these models come only with manual transmissions.
 The base Civic trails the Koup SX by a few ticks, while the base tC is comparable.
 Remarkably, the Forte Koup SX zipped through our slalom cones at 68.5 mph, which is 1.2 mph faster than the Forte SX sedan and just 0.3 mph behind the last Civic Si we tested.
 The tC, for the record, doesn't handle nearly as well.